jaimarl/nixos-config/README.md

     git add .
     ```

+    Optionally, you can add `disko.nix` to your host directory; if present, script will use it.
+This way, you can configure partitioning separately for each host.

 4. **Register your host in `flake.nix`:**

      ```nix
      nixosConfigurations = {
          # State Version - NixOS version at the time of installation.
 Change only when reinstalling!
          # System - OS architecture.
 Optional, default: "x86_64-linux"
-         # You MUST separet "=" with spaces, otherwise the installation script will not detect your host!
+         # You MUST separate "=" with spaces, otherwise the installation script will not detect your host!
          <host-name> = addHost { host = "<host-name>"; stateVersion = "<state-version>"; user = <username>; system = "<arch>"; };
      };
      ```

-     Optionally, you can add `disko.nix` to your host directory; if present, script will use it.
-This way, you can configure partitioning separately for each host.

 5. **Run `install.sh`:**